Short on time? Here’s the best way to keep your Windows 10 computer secure in 2023:

 - Antivirus software.
-Norton 360 is my favorite antivirus for Windows, and you can get a year subscription for cheap with this discount link.
-It comes with a secure password manager and a fast VPN (and many other things).
+Norton 360 is my favorite antivirus for Windows.
+It comes with perfect malware detection rates, a secure password manager, a fast VPN, and many other things.

 Some people think cybersecurity add-ons aren’t worth the money — until they get hacked.
 Protect your PC before that happens!
 It’s not a lot of money!